NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Feijoa fruit cut section.
 Courtesy: Pingked

-Here are some serving tips:
+Here are some serving ideas:

-• It can be juiced to a delicious drink.
+• Juice it for a delicious drink.

-• Its aromatic slices can be a great addition to salads.
+• Add aromatic slices to salads.

-Safety profile
+Safety Profile

 ≻≻-Back to Fruits from Feijoa.
 Visit here for an impressive list of all varieties of fruits with complete illustrations of their nutrition facts and health benefits.